luozejian/video-generator/README.md

 # Video Generator

-An video generator that supports creating videos of precise sizes for testing purposes.
+A video generator that supports creating videos of precise sizes for testing purposes.

 ## Features